The Aesthetics of Senescence

 Aging, Population, and the Nineteenth-Century British Novel

-Recent years have seen the rise of alarming yet familiar headlines featuring apocalyptic visions of an imminent “grey tsunami” of aging retirees, whose sheer numbers place outsized demands on our societal resources.
-How has chronological age come to possess such far-reaching ideological, ethical, and aesthetic implications?
-In The Aesthetics of Senescence: Aging, Population, and the Nineteenth-Century British Novel, Andrea Charise shows how authors of this period, influenced by Thomas Malthus’s population thinking and medical discourses, engaged with an unprecedented—and, as in our present day, hotly politicized—climate of crisis associated with growing old.
+Recent years have seen the rise of alarming headlines warning of an imminent “grey tsunami” of aging retirees.
+How has old age come to possess such far-reaching ideological and ethical effects?
+The Aesthetics of Senescence is a field-shifting analysis of aging that begins with and extends beyond nineteenth-century British literature.
+Charting the traffic between fictional and medical discourses around old age, Andrea Charise shows how authors engaged with an unprecedented—and, as in our present day, hotly politicized—crisis of aging.